 When I decided to put an AI chat widget on my portfolio, the first question was what it should actually do.
 Another generic "chat with my CV" felt unappealing.
-But I have something more interesting sitting on a shelf: six peer-reviewed papers, 169+ citations, and a dense technical vocabulary that no thirty-second elevator pitch could ever capture.
-So I built a retrieval-augmented generation (RAG) pipeline over my own research — and wired it into the hero section of this site.
+But I have something more interesting sitting on a shelf: a body of peer-reviewed research in infectious disease modelling — dense technical vocabulary, formal notation, results that no thirty-second elevator pitch could ever capture.
+So I built a retrieval-augmented generation (RAG) pipeline over my own research and wired it into the hero section of this site.

 This is a writeup of how it works, the decisions I made, and the gotchas that only show up once you actually try to ship the thing.